 8. Keep practising handwriting – support your child as they start to join letters correctly.

 What your child will learn

-Follow the links below to find an overview of what is taught in Year 3, with information, support, and activities:
+Follow the links below to find out more about how English is taught in Year 3:

 Grammar & punctuation in Year 3 (age 7–8)

 In Year 3, your child will learn to: